 - Reference to code of conduct

-- When using a git branching model, the choice of branching model An extensive example can be found here.
+- When using a git branching model, the choice of branching model An extensive example is Angular.js's CONTRIBUTING.md.
 Note that GitHub has built in support for a CONTRIBUTING.md file.

 Code of conduct